 Welcome

 My name is Samantha McEwan.
-I am a mental health nurse and BACP registered psychotherapist in Kilmarnock, Ayrshire.
+I am a BACP registered psychotherapist and mental health nurse, providing psychological therapy in Kilmarnock, Ayrshire.

-I now work solely in private practice helping people work through a wide range of difficulties affecting their mental health and wellbeing in their personal, relational or working lives such as:
+I help my clients work through a wide range of difficulties affecting their mental health and wellbeing in their personal, relational or working lives such as:

 • social or generalised anxiety and panic